 Earthworms ingest soil that may contain animal and plant pathogens that could be transported inside the worms, putting U.S. animals and plants at risk.
 In addition, APHIS considers some exotic earthworms plant pests because they disrupt the soil and may cause undesirable impacts on plant growth and diversity.
 Therefore, a PPQ 526 permit is required for the importation of earthworms into the United States from any country.

-PPQ will only issue import permits for earthworms for U.S. environmental release from countries that are free from foot-and mouth disease.
+PPQ will only issue import permits for earthworms for U.S. environmental release from countries that are free from foot-and mouth disease and African swine fever.
 A PPQ 526 permit is not required for the domestic movement of earthworms within the Continental U.S.; although, it may be required for movement to Hawaii, Puerto Rico, U.S. Virgin Islands, and U.S. Territories.
 State and Territory approval is also required for all earthworm movement.

 The PPQ 526 permit requires strict conditions for earthworm rearing and treatment prior to shipment to the United States.
 Below are some of the earthworm permit requirements: